The Complete Dating Profile Audit: Tips to Get More Matches (UK Guide 2026)

 Let's be brutally honest.
 Your photos are 90% of the battle in online dating.
 Your first picture single-handedly determines if she even bothers to look at the rest of your profile.

 This isn't about being a supermodel.
-It's about signaling that you're a high-value, interesting person.
+It is about signalling that you are a high-value, interesting person.
 To do that, you need variety and quality in your dating profile pictures.

 Your first photo is your digital handshake.
 Make it a firm one.